The 20 Best Pulmonary Alveolar Proteinosis Doctors Near Me in Washington, US

 Offers Telehealth

 Jeffrey Albores, MD, is a board-certified internal medicine physician with additional certifications in pulmonary and critical care medicine.
 Dr. Albores strives to treat each patient with compassion and respect, and to provide the information they need to make informed decisions about their care.
 He approaches each patient as a unique individual who deserves tailored care guided by evidence-based medicine and a shared decision-making process.
 He performs diagnostic bronchoscopy and sees critically ill patients in the ICU.Dr.
 Albores is a member of the American College of Chest Physicians.Away from work, Dr. Albores enjoys long distance running, hiking, traveling and trying new restaurants.Conditions and procedures:AsthmaBronchoscopyCOPDInterstitial lung diseaseLung cancerPulmonary hypertensionPulmonary infectionPulmonary vascular disease.
 Dr. Albores is rated as an Advanced provider by MediFind in the treatment of Pulmonary Alveolar Proteinosis.
-His top areas of expertise are Lung Metastases, Interstitial Lung Disease, Acute Interstitial Pneumonia, Advanced Bronchoscopy, and Gastrostomy.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Lung Metastases, Interstitial Lung Disease, Acute Interstitial Pneumonia, Advanced Bronchoscopy, and Gastrostomy.
+Dr. Albores is board certified in Internal Medicine, Pulmonary Disease And Critical Care Medicine, American Board Of Internal Medicine.
+Dr. Albores is currently accepting new patients.

 Experienced in Pulmonary Alveolar Proteinosis